emichael/dslabs/handout-files/README.md

 ![Debug Startup](img/debug-startup.png)

 Your servers should now appear in the main window.
-Each server has a "queue" of timeouts and messages waiting to be delivered to it.
-Clicking on any message or timeout will deliver it to that server.
-Right-clicking on a message, timeout, or server will show more information about its state.
+Each server has a "queue" of timers and messages waiting to be delivered to it.
+Clicking on any message or timer will deliver it to that server.
+Right-clicking on a message, timer, or server will show more information about its state.

 The servers are positioned in a circle by default.
 With more than 3 or 4